 Red clover is an excellent form of aftermath grazing for sheep.
 Lamb growth rates are particularly good from red clover compared with ryegrass.
 Red clover can also be combined very effectively with white clover, Puna II perennial chicory and Tonic plantain in multi-species swards for an outstanding lamb finishing mixture.

-• The risk of bloat from red clover silage is negligible.
+- The risk of bloat in cattle from red clover silage is negligible.

 Germinal red clover silage mixtures